 prevent learning loss in mathematics.
 And practice really matters.
 But

 don't you have to hold daily lessons, or turn the summer into a tedious

 series of drills.

 This doesn't mean that kids shouldn't practice their math skills more frequently.
 But it suggests that kids can retain specific math facts over the summer without resorting to daily sessions.

-For instance, DragonBox Numbers helps children aged 4-8 develop an intuitive understanding of numbers through game play.
+And what about the potential for tedium?
+Here, we have the help of software developers.
+There are a number of video games and educational apps that make practice fun.For instance, DragonBox Numbers helps children aged 4-8 develop an intuitive understanding of numbers through game play.
 DragonBox Algebra 5+ is aimed at children 5 and up, and "secretly" teaches children algebra concepts.
 Apps for more advanced students, like DragonBox Algebra 12+ are also available.

 Math missions is another inexpensive math tutorial video game.
 It was introduced more than a decade ago, but it still stands out as a high-quality educational game.
 It comes in two volumes— Math Missions: The Race to Spectacle City Arcade Grades K-2 and Math Missions: The Amazing Arcade Adventure Grades 3-5—and presents kids with real-world math problems to solve.
 You can buy the software from Amazon—but check to see that it's compatible with your computer.